KarelZe/thesis/references/obsidian/📖chapters/💡Training and tuning.md

 By default, *CatBoost* grows oblivious regression trees ([[@dorogushCatBoostGradientBoosting]]4).
 In this configuration, trees are symmetric and grown level-wise and splits are performed on the same feature and split values across all nodes of a single level.
 This strategy is computationally efficient, but may sacrifice performance, as the split is performed on the same features or split values.
 Following ([[@chenXGBoostScalableTree2016]]4) we switch to a leaf-wise growth strategy, whereby terminal nodes are selected for splitting that provide the largest improvement in loss.
 Nodes within the same level may result from different feature splits and thereby fit data more closely.
 Leaf-wise growth also matches our intuition of split finding in cref-[[🎄Decision Trees]].
 Changing to a leaf-wise growth improves validation accuracy by perc-num, but hardly improves the loss.

 *Sample Weighting:*
 The work of ([[@grauerOptionTradeClassification2022]]36--38) suggests a strong temporal shift in the data, with the performance of classical trade classification rules to deteriorate over time.
 In consequence, the predictability of features defined on top of classical rules diminishes over time and patterns learned on old observations loose their relevance for predictions of test samples.
 In absence of an update mechanism, we extend the log loss by a sample weighting scheme to assign higher weights to recent training samples and gradually decay weights over time.
+The loss over all samples is normalized by the summed weights.
 Validation and test samples are equally-weighted.
 Sample weighting turns out to be vital for high validation performance.
 It positively affects the correctness and the confidence in the prediction.

 $$
 \frac{-\sum_{i=1}^N w_i\left(c_i \log \left(p_i\right)+\left(1-c_i\right) \log \left(1-p_i\right)\right)}{\sum_{i=1}^N w_i}